 - secondary progressive MS (SPMS)

-Relapsing remitting MS is the most common form of the disease.
+Relapsing-remitting MS is the most common form of the disease.
 People with RRMS have acute attacks followed by periods of remission in which the disease doesn’t progress.
 When this form becomes progressive, it’s called secondary progressive MS.

-People with PPMS experience a steady deterioration of neurologic function.
+People with PPMS experience a decline of neurologic function over time.
 It becomes increasingly difficult for signals from the brain to get through to the rest of the body.

-- bladder dysfunction
+- bladder or bowel dysfunction

 - cognitive changes or mood disorders, including depression